 Before we explore the most famous 10 step Korean beauty routine, I believe it is worth mentioning the beauty rules Korean women live by.

-Here is the list of most important beauty rules to think about, no matter if you want to fully explore K-beauty rituals or improve your existing skin care routine.
+Here is the list of most important beauty rules to think about, no matter if you want to fully explore K-beauty rituals or improve your existing skincare routine.

-Individual approach to skincare
+Rule #1: Individual approach to skincare